Norlock/nvim-traveller/README.md

 # nvim-traveller
-A file manager inside Neovim.
+A file manager inside Neovim. take a look at github.com/norlock/nvim-traveller-buffers for a good complementary plugin for buffers

 ### What makes this file manager different than others?